MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 + We are committed to continuing the developer experience that made App Center Push a compelling offering.
 + We want to help make this migration process from App Center Push to Azure Notification Hubs as seamless as possible.

-To help with these goals, we [announced a new preview release](https://go.microsoft.com/fwlink/?linkid=2128265) of the Notification Hubs SDK and created this migration guide to help you get started with the transition.
+To help with these goals, we [announced a new preview release](https://go.microsoft.com/fwlink/?linkid=2128265) of the Notification Hubs Android SDK and created this migration guide to help you get started with the transition.

 ## Benefits of Azure Notification Hubs
 Azure Notification Hubs offers numerous benefits to mobile app developers: